process-engine/procese_engine_runtime/README.md

 # Process Engine Runtime

-This is a Process Engine Server that can be installed and started globally.
+This is a stand-alone Server of the ProcessEngine, that can be installed and started globally.

 ## What are the goals of this project?